Mabel Normand: William Desmond Taylor murder

 Director William Desmond Taylor formed a close relationship with Normand based on their shared interest in books.
 Author Robert Giroux claims that Taylor was deeply in love with Normand, who had originally approached him for help in dealing with an alleged cocaine dependency, and that Taylor met with federal prosecutors shortly before his death with an offer to assist them in filing charges against her drug dealers, theorizing that this meeting caused the dealers to hire a contract killer.
 According to Giroux, Normand suspected the reasons for Taylor's murder but did not know the identity of the man who killed him.
 According to Kevin Brownlow and John Kobal in their book Hollywood: The Pioneers, the idea that Taylor was murdered by drug dealers was invented by Paramount Studios for publicity purposes.
 On the night of his murder, February 1, 1922, Normand left Taylor's bungalow at 7:45 pm in a happy mood, carrying a book he had lent her.
 They blew kisses to each other as her limousine drove away.
 Normand was the last person known to have seen Taylor alive.
 The Los Angeles Police Department subjected Normand to a grueling interrogation but ruled her out as a suspect.
+(Note: New York Times headline reads:

+Press Film Star For Taylor Clew; Police Conduct 'Long And Grueling' Examination, Working on Jealousy Motive.
+Mabel Normand Speaks Tells Reporters Affection For Slain Director Was Based on Comradeship, Not 'Love.'

+A quote from the article reads:

+A motion picture actress was subjected to what the police termed a "long and grueling" examination at her home here tonight in an attempt to obtain a clue to the murderer of William Desmond Taylor.)
 Most subsequent writers have done the same.
 However, Normand's career had already slowed, and her reputation was tarnished.
 According to George Hopkins, who sat next to her at Taylor's funeral, Normand wept inconsolably.